-EPI 747/EH 537 (2) Methods in Occupational and Environmental Epidemiology
+EPI 747/EHS 747 (2) Advanced Environmental Epidemiology

 Fall.
-Prerequisites: EPI 530, EPI 534, BIOS 500, BIOS 501, or permission of instructor.
+Prerequisites: EPI 530, EPI 534, BIOS 500, BIOS 501 or 591P or permission of instructor.
 Explores design and analysis issues specific to occupational and environmental epidemiology.
-Case studies representative of a variety of exposures, outcomes, and study designs are used to illustrate the application of epidemiological principles to the study of exposures occurring in the work-place and in the general environment.
+Case studies representative of a variety of exposures, outcomes, and study designs are used to illustrate the application of epidemiological principles to the study of exposures occurring in the workplace and in the general environment.